kaushiksahu866-data/sql-chinook-analysis/README.md

     ON c.CustomerId = i.CustomerId
 WHERE i.InvoiceId IS NULL;
 ```
-> One of the most tested JOIN patterns in DA interviews.
-Finds records in the left table with no match in the right table.
+> Finds records in the left table with no match in the right table.

 ---